-However, with the changes in state laws and medical advancements, there are numerous life policy options being availed to HIV patients.
+However, with the changes in state laws and medical advancements, numerous life policy options are availed to HIV patients.
 However, if you have been diagnosed with HIV and need a life insurance cover to protect your family financially, it would be a good idea to look at the insurance options at your disposal.

 If you’ve been having trouble getting life coverage since you are not aware of the insurance policies available, or do not know what is required to qualify, do not worry because this piece will uncover every detail of it.

 - Astounding HIV Statistics in the United States

 - Why is it a Challenge for HIV Patients to Get Life Insurance?